mayorD19/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 1-A function that copies memory area
 2-A function that locates a character in a string
 3-A function that gets the length of a prefix substring.
+4-A function that searches a string for any set of bytes.